 The new Domain Name System automatically translated usernames into numerical Internet Protocol (IP) addresses in order to make it easier for users, computer services, and devices to find each other on the expanding network.
 Eventually the Domain Name System became the world´s directory service, and is now an essential component for the functionality of the Internet.

-How the Domain Name System Works
+How a DNS Filter uses the Domain Name System

 When a domain name (for example www.webtitan.com) is purchased from a domain register, it is assigned a unique static IP address.
 Then, when an Internet user enters the domain name into their browser bar, a request to access the website is sent to the “recursive resolver” – basically a lookup service usually hosted by the user´s Internet Service Provider.

 The recursive resolver first talks to a Root Server – which holds the IP information about the top level domain (i.e. “.com”) – and then to the relevant Top Level Domain server, which directs the recursive resolver to the domain name´s server (the server hosting the website) from which it gets the IP address assigned to www.webtitan.com.

 Now the recursive resolver knows the IP address for www.webtitan.com, it tells the browser what it is, so the browser can send a request to the website to access its content.
 The process takes a tenth of a second, and – although it is possible to access a website by entering its static IP address – it is a lot more convenient for Internet users to enter domain names than maintain their own directory of IP addresses.

 So, What is DNS Filtering and what exactly is a DNS Filter?

 While it is easier for Internet users to remember domain names than IP addresses, it is a lot more efficient for Internet filters to check requests to visit websites by IP address than by domain name.
 Consequently, the databases used to check whether or not a request to visit a website complies with web browsing policies are maintained in IP address format.